 As always, the evening begins with Old Carolina’s world famous spread for our family meal that includes delicious homemade barbecue complemented by sweet tea and lemonade.
 The evening’s entertainment also includes insightful fireside chats, a fun trivia game, and dancing.

-Attendance is a major pillar of both the WFE and AIPN programs.
+Attendance is a major pillar of both the I PROMISE Elementary and Secondary programs.
 With the PROMISES recited, the Foundation begins the rest of the program by rewarding the families in attendance with special LeBron-themed door prizes.

 After the first round of door prizes are awarded, the Foundation turns its attention to the most important portion and question of the night: how can we better serve your children?
 The floor turns into an open question and answer forum for the families and the Foundation, with the families having the opportunity to voice any suggestions or comments they have to better the program.
 The Foundation always appreciates the valuable feedback!

 When asked whether having his kids and their parents at every home game gave him an unfair advantage, with a big smile LeBron said, "Unfair advantage?
 Yes, absolutely, but I prefer the term 'home court' advantage."